Legendary (TV series)

 Legendary is an American voguing reality competition television series, exploring the world of ball culture.
 It premiered on HBO Max on May 27, 2020.
 The series follows LGBTQ house members—predominantly from eight to ten houses—as they navigate through nine balls (dancing/voguing/walking events), with US$100,000 prize for the winning house.
 As such, the series was praised by GLAAD for featuring queer and trans artists "from the New York ballroom scene."

 In July 2020, HBO Max renewed the series for a second season.
 It premiered on May 6, 2021.

 In June 2021, HBO Max renewed the series for a third season.
 It premiered on May 19, 2022.

 After three seasons, HBO Max canceled the series in December 2022 and removed it from their streaming service.
 On January 31, 2023 it was announced that the series would be released on The Roku Channel and Tubi.
-As of August, 2025 all three seasons remain available on Tubi and Amazon Prime.

 Cast

 Each episode features a fashion and performance coaches responsible for polishing the houses' looks and moves on the dancefloor.